eosulliv/LAMM_blender/README.md

 - Open setup.py in the Blender scripting pane
 - Run the script and wait for all packages to install
-- You may need to restart Blender after this step
+- You may need to restart Blender after all packages have completed installation

 Acknowledgements